Budget planning overview

 A good practice is to create a budget planning workflow for each level of a budgeting hierarchy.
 You then assign a Budgeting workflow that contains elements that correspond to the stages in the budget planning workflow.
 In the example schema that appears earlier in this article, one budget planning workflow would be created for the sales departments, and another would be created for the headquarters.
 A Budgeting workflow moves the budget plans through the stages.

 You create the Budgeting workflow for budget planning on the Budgeting workflows page.
-The process resembles the process for creating other workflows in Finance and Operations.
+The process resembles the process for creating other workflows.
 The following illustration shows an example of a Headquarters workflow.

 The workflow includes elements for allocation to sales departments and aggregation of their submissions, review by the budget manager, approval by the CFO, and stage transitions between each stage.